Home > Blog > Dr. Assil Gives State-of-the-Art Odyssey IOL Lens Extremely High Praise

 With over 40 years of combined experience assisting patients with eye health, Drs.
 Assil and Gaur are among the most experienced eye surgeons in the United States.
 Dr. Assil has performed over 70,000 eye surgeries and authored over 100 textbook chapters and articles on refractive and cataract surgery.

-In keeping with the founding principles of AGEI, their eye surgeons keep their clinics comfortable and familiar, much like how family-run medical practices used to be.
+In keeping with AGEI’s founding principles, their eye surgeons keep their clinics comfortable and familiar, much like family-run medical practices used to be.

 In addition to refractive lens exchange and cataract surgery, the ophthalmology experts at AGEI are nationally recognized for their eye care and treatment options for a full range of conditions, including eye conditions such as hyperopia glaucoma, macular degeneration, retinal detachment (and other diseases of the retina), cornea conditions, contact lens, floaters and flashes, dry eye, presbyopia correction, astigmatism, farsightedness, myopia, nearsightedness, and other vision correction procedures (refractive surgery) such as LASIK surgery, PRK.